biglocalnews/warn-scraper/docs/usage.md

 warn-scraper AK CT
 ```

-To use the `warn` library in Python:
+To use the `warn` library in Python, import a state's scraper and run it directly.

 ```python
 >>> # Scrape Alaska to the default download directory